 Homeowners and builders use trestle scaffolding to save money instead of erecting proper aluminium scaffolding in an effort to save money.

-Unlike other types of scaffolding, their height limit is 5-12 feet which makes them best for indoor tasks such as painting or window cleaning.
+Unlike other types of scaffolding, their height limit is 5-12 feet, making them best for indoor tasks such as painting or window cleaning.
 Nevertheless, people do use them when building porches, sheds and small outbuildings.

 Features of a trestle scaffolding

-Some of the essential features of a trestle scaffolding include the following:
+Some of the essential features of trestle scaffolding include the following: